Peter Kentie Offers Tartu The Smartu Brand

 The topic for sTARTUp Day 2017 is "From Zero To Hero".
 Do you also have a little "from zero to hero" or "from hero to zero" story to tell?

 In many ways –EST concept is a "From Zero To Hero" story.
 It took me over two years to get the proper attention and without the Estonian mafia –what’s in a name ;-) support it wouldn’t have been so big.
 I relentlessly went for my idea and beliefs.
-Pushed and pulled the strings I could get a hold-off and never gave up.
+Pushed and pulled the strings I could get a hold-off and never give up.
 I spoke to so many Estonians to check if I made ‘cultural’ errors for my nation branding campaign.
-And then one fine day the people of Teleport.org were in the Netherlands, Sten Tamkivi and Kristjan Lepik.
+And then one fine day the people of Teleport.org were in the Netherlands, Sten Tamkivi, and Kristjan Lepik.
 I invited them over, gave them the best tour of Eindhoven including a visit to the High Tech Campus Eindhoven and showed them my work.

 And then through a blog post om memokraat.ee and with social media support the whole thing exploded in Estonia media.
 Leading to where we are now.
-It can be even better and I so hope I can get involved and participate in branding and marketing of Estonia.
+It can be even better and I so hope I can get involved and participate in the branding and marketing of Estonia.

 What is your motto?

 Learned this from David Ogilvy, it is one of the greatest business lessons and also a motto: